White House Christmas Ornaments Through the Years

 The 2017 ornament commemorates the administration of 32nd President Franklin D. Roosevelt.
 The eagle cartouche is a replica of the one on the speaker’s stand at his first inauguration.
-As the enactor of the New Deal and president during World War II, FDR left his mark on the world—here are legacies of some other noteworthy presidents.
+As the enactor of the New Deal and president during World War II, FDR left his mark on the world.

 2018: Harry S. Truman’s White House and Seal